Town of Port Hedland

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers method of travel to work|

 |Town of Port Hedland - All industries||2016||2011||Change|

-In 2016, there were 430 people in the who caught public transport to work (train, bus, tram or ferry) in Town of Port Hedland, compared with 6,297 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 430 people who caught public transport to work (train, bus, tram or ferry) in the Town of Port Hedland, compared with 6,349 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the Town of Port Hedland and Western Australia were:
+The major differences between the method of travel to work of the workforce in the Town of Port Hedland and the Western Australia workforce were:

 - A larger percentage of local workers who did not go to work (14.9% compared to 10.2%)

-- A larger percentage of local workers who travelled by car (as a passenger) (8.3% compared to 4.9%)
+- A larger percentage of local workers who travelled by car, as passenger (8.3% compared to 4.9%)

-The largest changes in the method of travel of work of the workforce in the Town of Port Hedland between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the Town of Port Hedland between 2011 and 2016 were: